Swatiiisinghh/gadgetgeeks-wasteeasy/README.md

 3. Navigates through waste categories
 4. Learns how each type is processed
 5. Understands what energy can be produced
-6. Gains knowledge on sustainability and better waste management
+6. Gains knowledge on sustainability and better waste management ,earns eco-points and shops from eco-store.

 ---